instructor-ai/instructor/docs/blog/posts/caching.md

         return wrapper
     ```

+    1. We create a new `diskcache.Cache` instance to store the cached data.
+This will create a new directory called `my_cache_directory` in the current working directory.
+    2. We only want to cache functions that return a Pydantic model to simplify serialization and deserialization logic in this example code

     Remember that you can change this code to support non-Pydantic models, or to use a different caching backend.
 More over, don't forget that this cache does not invalidate when the model changes, so you might want to encode the `Model.model_json_schema()` as part of the key.